 Farther inland lies Black Gum forest, which loves the wet drainage lines snaking out from Saltwater Lagoon.
 Since European settlement more than 90% of these forests have been destroyed, and Black Gum forest is now endangered in Tasmania.

-All this has been protected thanks to the generosity of our supporters.
+All this is protected thanks to generous supporters.

-Spotted-tail Quoll (nationally vulnerable), Scarlet Robin, White-bellied Sea-eagle (vulnerable in Tasmania).
+Animals: Spotted-tail Quoll (nationally vulnerable), Scarlet Robin, White-bellied Sea-eagle (vulnerable in Tasmania).

-Sand Grasstree (nationally vulnerable), Southern Grasstree, Warty Paperbark (rare), Tasmanian Blue Gum, Juniper Wattle (rare), Slender Honey Myrtle.
+Plants: Sand Grasstree (nationally vulnerable), Southern Grasstree, Warty Paperbark (rare), Tasmanian Blue Gum, Juniper Wattle (rare), Slender Honey Myrtle.